izxxr/oblate/README.md

 # Oblate — dealing with data made easy

+> ⚠ This project is current under pre-alpha (0.x) phase.

 Oblate is a Python library that provides modern and robust interface for data and schema validation.

 Focused around simplicity and flexibility, Oblate has the following features: